Luzaks/tiltzin-api/README.md

 In the project directory, you can run, in your favorite bash:

-1.- For starting the web-server `rails s -p 3001`
+1.- For starting the web-server along with the front end app `rails s -p 3001`

+2.- For starting the web-server without the front end app `rails s`

-2.- For installing dependencies `bundle install`
+3.- For installing dependencies `bundle install`

-3.- For running tests `rspec`

 4.- For running the console `rails console`

+5.- For testing check your local environment:

+-   In all environments you can run:

+     `bundle exec rspec`

+-   Only for an environtment with Ruby version of 2.7.0 and a rspec-rails version of 3.6:

+     `rspec`

-For running the app in the development mode after following the steps number 1.<br />
+For running the app in the development mode after following the steps number 1 or number 2.<br />
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) or [http://localhost:3000](http://localhost:3000), depending on the previous step followed, to view it in the browser.

 ### 🛠 Built With